The transition into Parenthood course

 Benefits You and Your Partner Will Gain from attending Both of the Courses with Julie during your mid-late pregnancy

-- Both courses mean The Mindful Birth Course and the Transition into Parenthood Course.
+- Both courses mean The New Mindful Hypnobirth Course and the Transition into Parenthood Course.

 - Julie ensures each of her courses are wholesome, enriching, supportive, positive, and potentially increases the well-being of each participant